Miso ramen bowls with braised tofu and bok choy

 - ½ teaspoon togarashi (optional)

-Chef’s Tip If you have any sake rice wine on hand, add a splash to the broth as it simmers in Step 4; it will act like salt to help brighten the flavors.
+If you have any sake (rice wine) on hand, add a splash to the broth as it simmers in Step 4; it will brighten the flavors, much like salt.

 Gochujang is a Korean hot sauce, and togarashi is a Japanese seasoning blend.
 Our togarashi includes orange zest, black and white sesame seeds, and a pinch of hot chile flakes.
 Both can be added to the soup or served on the side.

 Protein: 44g (88% DV), Fiber: 16g (64% DV), Total Fat: 18g (28% DV), Monounsaturated Fat: 6g, Polyunsaturated Fat: 6g, Saturated Fat: 4g (20% DV), Cholesterol: 75mg (25% DV), Sodium: 1280mg (53% DV) (does not include pantry salt; for reference, ¼ teaspoon kosher salt added to the recipe averages 240mg per serving, or 10% DV), Carbohydrates: 78g (26% DV), Total Sugars: 12g, Added Sugars: 0g (0% DV).
 Not a significant source of trans fat.